jsmsalt/weather-web/README.md

 ## Description

 A Weather Web App developed in Raect (with Vite).
+Here is a [demo](https://weather-web-delta.vercel.app/)

 ## Features